dickus/scripts/README.md

 This one takes integer and returns a random number from 1 to integer.

 ### rofi.sh
-This one allows to use different scripts from `rofi_scripts` directory with one keybinding.
+This one allows to use different scripts with one keybinding.

 ## fzf